cobrastarfunkel/RHCE_Practice/README.md

 Run:

     kinit
   You should get a ticket

     klist
   Should list tickets

   Once you have a ticket try to ssh to the kdc using Kerberos:

+    ssh -k kerberos_server_hostname

 LDAP Setup
 ------
 #### Before you Run the Playbook
 * Configure the LDAP server in the hosts file.
-In the example we're using the KDC is the LDAP server.
+In the example we're using the KDC as the LDAP server.
 * Set the ldap port in group_vars/ldap_server if you want it to be something else.
 * An encrypted vault password needs to be set to add some of the ldap stuff.
 Replace the vault value in group_vars/ldap_server or put it in there in plaintext if you don't care.